Joseph Schildkraut Presents

-Joseph Schildkraut Presents is an anthology television series that originally aired on the DuMont Television Network starring stage and screen actor Joseph Schildkraut.
+Joseph Schildkraut Presents is an anthology television series starring stage and screen actor Joseph Schildkraut that aired on the DuMont Television Network from October 28, 1953, to January 21, 1954.

+Overview

+Episodes were dramas.
+In addition to being the series's host, Schildkraut starred in some of the episodes.

 Broadcast history

-The series aired from October 28, 1953, to January 21, 1954.
-The series originally aired Wednesdays at 8:30pm ET, and moved to Thursdays at 8pm ET for the last three airdates, January 7, 14, and 21.
-The original contract with DuMont called for 26 episodes, with Schildkraut hosting all 26, and acting in 14 episodes.
+The series originally aired Wednesdays from 8:30 to 9 p.m.
+Eastern Time.
+In January 1954 it was moved to Thursdays from 8 to 8:30 p.m.
+E. T. The original contract with DuMont called for 26 episodes, with Schildkraut hosting all 26, and acting in 14 episodes.
 The series was cancelled after 13 episodes had aired.

 This series is often confused with Personal Appearance Theatre which aired on ABC in the 1951–52 season and on which Schildkraut was also featured.
 The UCLA Film and Television Archive has some episodes of this earlier series.

 Episode status

 The UCLA Film and Television Archive lists seven episodes in its collection.
 However, only one (November 18, 1953) is from the DuMont series.
 The others are from the earlier ABC series Personal Appearance Theatre (1951–52), which also starred Schildkraut, and which may have also aired on DuMont stations.